What Is A Pediatric Oncology Nurse Practitioner? (Answered By A Nurse)

 In an outpatient setting or doctor’s office, an 8-hour shift is usually available.
 The work hours in a private setting are usually from 9 to 5, and you probably won’t have to work weekends.

-Why Become A Pediatric Oncology Nurse Practitioner?
+Why Become a Pediatric Oncology Nurse Practitioner?

 A career as a pediatric oncology nurse practitioner is challenging, but it is also rewarding.
 You would be helping children and adolescents, making a difference in their lives.
 This is an ideal job for someone who wants to work with young people and enjoys children.